Acute pain

 You have the right to:

-- Information about pain, pain relief, and your treatment choices
+- Information about pain and pain relief.

-- Know the benefits and risks of each treatment
+- Know the benefits and risks of each treatment.

-- Be treated with dignity and respect
+- Be taken seriously and treated with dignity and respect.

-- Answers to your questions
+- Get answers to your questions.

 You are responsible for:

-- Telling your health care team if you are having pain
+- Telling your health care team if you are having pain that impacts your activity.